 Mothers and employers visit our Mother-Friendly Breastfeeding Worksites page to learn about breastfeeding policies at the workplace that provides benefits for mothers, children, families, employers, and society.

 The Breastfeeding Task Force of Santa Clara Valley

 The Breastfeeding Task Force of Santa Clara Valley is a collaborative of local organizations, agencies, and individuals working together to promote maternal and infant health through breastfeeding.
-The Task Force meets bi-monthly, please visit Breast Feeding Task Force of Santa Clara Valley for more information and meeting dates.
+The Task Force meets bi-monthly.
+Please visit the Breastfeeding Task Force of Santa Clara Valley webpage for more information and meeting dates.